To ensure worker safety it is important for users of combustible, or LEL (Lower Explosive Limit), Gas Sensor Calibration to consider three factors:

 A combustible gas sensor may be calibrated to any number of different gases.
 The gas used to calibrate the instrument is known as the Calibration Standard.
 If an instrument is only going to be used for a single type of gas, it should be calibrated to that gas.
 As long as the gas encountered is the same gas used during calibration, the readings will be exact (within the tolerances of the instrument design and the calibration gas used).

-When a combustible sensor is used to monitor gases other than the one to which it was calibrated. the relative response curves of the instrument to several different gases.
+When a combustible sensor is used to monitor gases other than the one to which it was calibrated.
+The relative response curves of the instrument to several different gases.
 Note that the instrument response to the gas to which the instrument was calibrated (C) is accurate.
 For the other gases (A, B, D, E), however, the instrument responses are either higher or lower than the response to the gas to which it was calibrated.

 Higher Readings